Alfred Rosenberg: Pre-war years

 In 1929 Rosenberg founded the Militant League for German Culture.
 He later formed the "Institute for Research on the Jewish Question", the first branch of a projected Advanced School of the NSDAP, dedicated to identifying and attacking supposed Jewish influence in German culture and to recording the history of Judaism from a radical nationalist perspective.
-In 1930, he published his book on racial theory The Myth of the Twentieth Century (Der Mythus des 20.
-Jahrhunderts) which deals with key issues in the Nazi ideology, such as the "Jewish question".
+In 1930, he published his philosophical book of racial theory The Myth of the Twentieth Century (') which deals with key issues in the Nazi ideology, such as the "Jewish question".
 He condemned Islam in the book as well which he described as being against European races and as anti-Christian.
 Rosenberg intended his book as a sequel to Houston Stewart Chamberlain's above-cited book.
 Despite selling more than a million copies by 1945, its influence within Nazism remains doubtful.
 It is often said to have been a book that was officially venerated within Nazism, but one that few had actually read beyond the first chapter or even found comprehensible.
 According to Albert Speer, Hitler called it "stuff nobody can understand" and disapproved of its pseudo-religious tone.
 Contradicting this, other authors noted that Hitler considered it the most important book of party ideology.
-Rosenberg also played a key role in developing Hitler’s belief in Jewish conspiracies by introducing him to The Protocols of the Elders of Zion.
+Rosenberg also played a key role in developing Hitler's belief in Jewish conspiracies by introducing him to The Protocols of the Elders of Zion.

 Rosenberg was elected as a Reichstag deputy at the September 1930 parliamentary election as a representative of the Nazi Party electoral list.
 He would continue to serve in this capacity until the end of the Nazi regime, representing electoral constituency 33, Hesse-Darmstadt, from July 1932.

 Rosenberg helped convince Hitler, whose early speeches focused on revenge against France and Britain, that communism was a serious threat to Germany.
 "Jewish-Bolshevism" became an ideological target for Nazism during the early 1920s.

 In Rome during November 1932 Rosenberg participated in the Volta Conference about Europe.
 British historian Sir Charles Petrie met him there and regarded him with great distaste; Petrie was a Catholic and strongly objected to Rosenberg's anti-Jewish and anti-Catholic sentiments.